 Frank Haggerty is a senior managing director and senior portfolio manager at Duff & Phelps Investment Management Co., an investment management affiliate of Virtus Investment Partners.
 He serves as portfolio manager for all dedicated REIT strategies managed by Duff & Phelps.

 Prior to joining Duff & Phelps in 2005, Mr. Haggerty served as a REIT portfolio manager and senior analyst at ABN AMRO Asset Management.

-Mr. Haggerty earned a B.S. from Illinois State University and an M.B.A. from DePaul University Kellstadt Graduate School of Business.
+Mr. Haggerty earned a B.S. from Illinois State University and an M.B.A. with distinction from DePaul University Kellstadt Graduate School of Business.
 He is a Chartered Financial Analyst® (CFA®) charterholder.
-Mr. Haggerty is a member of the CFA Institute, the CFA Society of Chicago, National Association of Real Estate Investment Trusts (NAREIT), European Public Real Estate Association (EPRA), FTSE EPRA/NAREIT Global Real Estate Series Americas Committee, and the Board of Directors for the Illinois State University Educational Investment Fund.
+Mr. Haggerty is a member of the CFA Institute, the CFA Society of Chicago, National Association of Real Estate Investment Trusts (NAREIT), the European Public Real Estate Association (EPRA), and the FTSE EPRA/NAREIT Global Real Estate Series Americas Committee.
 He began his investment career in 1996.

 Provides exposure to the lower correlations the U.S. real estate market has historically exhibited to traditional stocks and bonds

 High-conviction, lower-turnover portfolio of 25-45 securities, strives to benefit from valuations inefficiencies and the historically higher long-term risk-adjusted returns of rental property companies over non-rental companies